 What are the annual membership fees?

 The membership fees are paid on an annual basis.
-REALTOR® and Affiliate membership fees are due each year on July 1st.
+Membership fees are due each year on July 1st.
 For members joining during the year, fees are prorated monthly.
 To view the membership fees, click here.

 I see that the dues are pro-rated monthly, but there is only a week or so left in the month.
 Do I still have to pay dues for that month or may I simply submit the pro-rated payment for the next month's dues?

 We do not pro-rate daily or weekly.
 Therefore, you MUST submit the pro-rated dues for the month in which you join.
 We are unable to "hold" onto applications until the next month.

 The REALTOR® and Affiliate membership year for the 400 North Association runs from July 1st to June 30th of each year.
 Renewal information is distributed via email one month prior to the due date and reminder notices are sent to each member via email.
 Membership may be renewed by mailing payment to the Association office or paying online.
 If you have any questions about your membership with the Association, please contact the Association office at 404.845.4008 or email email@example.com.

 If my broker is not a member of the 400 North REALTORS® Association, may I still join?